Hot from the lab: our latest sunscreen test results.

 Remember, a sunscreen is only one part of your defence against UV radiation.
-You should also cover up with suitable clothing, a broad-brimmed hat and UV-protective sunglasses.
-When the sun’s rays are most intense (between 10am and 4pm September to April or when the ultraviolet index (UVI) is greater than three), limit your time in the sun.
+You should also cover up with suitable clothing, a broad-brimmed hat and UV-protective sunglasses, and seek shade .
+When the sun’s rays are most intense (between 10am and 4pm September to April or when the ultraviolet index (UVI) is greater than three), limit your time outside.

 "SPF" stands for "sun protection factor".
 It's a measure of protection against mainly UVB rays, the ones that cause sunburn.
 The higher the SPF number, the greater the protection - up to 50+.

 Above SPF 50+ the additional protection is very small.
 In fact, high SPF values are a problem.
 Studies have shown that people use them to stay out longer in the sun, using sunburn as a warning to take cover.
 During this time you can receive large doses of UVA radiation.

-The new Australian/New Zealand standard limits SPF claims to 50 in line with other international standards.
+The Australian/New Zealand standard limits SPF claims to 50+ in line with other international standards.